matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 **Taka:** Hi Anne, thank you so much.

 **Anne:** June 14, 2024, is an important day since it's the release day of your newest and joyfully awaited new album, "Oath".
-I have already had the chance to listen to it, and hav to admit I'm a bit lost for words after doing so.
+I have already had the chance to listen to it, and have to admit I'm a bit lost for words after doing so.
 I've started reviewing it three times, and I still haven't found the right words to describe this absolutely outstanding 11 pieces in 1 hour and 11 minutes.
 It's incredible—so full of feelings, it feels personal, intimate.
 I'd even go so far as to say it's one of the best records I have listened to so far.
 Thank you for writing these wonderful, vulnerable, hopeful, inspiring and deeply skilful songs.
 You must be pretty satisfied with your work, are you?

 ## "'Oath' feels different to all of our previous albums"